oleg420/Yolov3-OpenCV-Detector/README.md

 Yolov3 Detector Super

 Detect objects on image using different image resolutions.
-If you like to use only 1 resolution - just select 1 resolution))
+(Edit WIDTH and HEIGTH in .cfg file) If you like to use only 1 resolution - just select 1 resolution))

 Requirements: